RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 AI-powered video meetings (100 participants) |

-The Advanced plan costs $25 per user per month billed annually ($35 per user per month billed monthly).
-In return, you get higher limits for texts and toll-free minutes, as well as access to advanced features such as call queues and call monitoring.
+The Advanced plan unlocks higher limits for texts and toll-free minutes and access to advanced features such as call queues and call monitoring.

 Key features | What’s missing |